Are you a teacher or homeschooler in search of the best art education blogs?

-Like all lists, it’s only as comprehensive as my research and scope.
-This list does not include parenting blogs like TinkerLab.
-Everything included here caters almost exclusively to other educators or parents of the children in these educator’s care.
+Like all lists, this one is only as comprehensive as my research and doesn’t take brand new blogs into account.
+Also, this list does not include parenting blogs like TinkerLab.
+Everything included here caters almost exclusively to educators or families of the children in these educator’s care.

 If you have a favorite art education blog that’s not included here, will you let me know in a comment?
 You’ll see that the list is light on middle school and high school blogs.
 Please send me your favorites!
 You’ll also want to pin this page because I’m sure to add more links as I find them.
 Well, that, and this list of 20 blogs will be handy when you need a bit of art education inspiration.